|

 - But the things that come out of the mouth come from the heart, and these make a man 'unclean'.

 For out of the heart come evil thoughts, murder, adultery, sexual immorality, theft, false testimony, slander.
+These are what make a man 'unclean';

 - For from within, out of the heart of men, proceed evil thoughts, adulteries, fornications, murders, thefts, covetousness, wickedness, deceit, lewdness, an evil eye, blasphemy, pride, foolishness.